 Depending on the level of hockey your child plays, your time commitment could range from just 3 hours per week for House League up to 6-7 hours per week (plus travel time) for Rep.

 Q: How does the registration system work?

-Q: How do I find out which minor hockey association my child is designated to?
+Q: How do I find out which local hockey association my child is designated to?
 Who sets the boundaries between associations?

 Hockey Canada has also created a tool that can help you find your local association:

 Note: Local hockey associations are responsible for ensuring the accuracy of their geographical boundaries.
 Contact your local association to verify its boundaries and resolve discrepancies.

 Q: What are the minor hockey age categories, and how are they determined?

 The minor hockey age categories are:

 Players are placed into age categories according to what age they will be by December 31 of the current calendar year.

 Q: What levels of hockey are available?
 What are the differences between the levels, and what are the benefits of each one?